 - Don’t leave floral tributes or other items that could become litter or harm wildlife

-- Avoid concentrated scattering in the same spot repeatedly — cumulative ash deposits can alter soil chemistry
+- Spread ashes over a wide area rather than concentrating them in one spot – cumulative ash deposits can alter soil chemistry

 Rivers, lakes, and canals

 There is no legal requirement to obtain a permit or licence to scatter ashes in inland waterways.
-However, the Environment Agency has issued guidance that is strongly recommended to follow.
-The key points (Environment Agency guidance on burials and ash scattering):
+The Environment Agency has issued guidance that is strongly recommended (Environment Agency: burials and ash scattering):

 - Choose a quiet location away from buildings, people bathing, fishing, or using boats